Charles Eugene Warriner

 Korea After the Armistice

 Charles Eugene Warriner talks about arriving at Incheon and his assignment near the DMZ in the time just after the signing of the Armistice.
 He describes building a bunker and collecting lumber.
-Although the war was over, you could still feel and sense the horror of war overhead.
+He shares how although the war was over, one could still feel and sense the horror of war overhead.

 Winter in Korea

 Charles Eugene Warriner describes the winter conditions at his outpost near the DMZ in 1953.
-There was a terrible ice storm.
-He describes wrapping barbed wire around his boots to be able to walk upon the ice.
+He remembers there was a terrible ice storm.
+He describes wrapping barbed wire around his boots to aid walking upon the ice.

 Charles Eugene Warriner tells a story of how he took pest control into his own hands when faced with a rat problem in his mess hall.
-He shot the rat.
-He also describes how it helped not only the rat problem but to cure boredom as well.
+He explains he shot the rat.
+He describes how it helped not only the rat problem but to cure boredom as well.

-Charles Eugene Warriner talks about seeing impoverished Korean children while on his way to his unit.
-He describes the emotional impact that the experience had on him.
-Many of these children were starving and had lost their families and homes.
+Charles Eugene Warriner speaks about seeing impoverished Korean children while on his way to his unit.
+He describes the emotional impact the experience had on him.
+He recalls how many of those children were starving and had lost their families and homes.

 Charles Eugene Warriner recalls a funny story when, as a cook, he came up with a clever way to use cans of strained beans.
-Strained beans was like baby food.
-He used them to create a pumpkin pie.
+He explains the strained beans were like baby food.
+He describes how he used them to create a pumpkin pie.